-The four historical references cited above, appeared many decades after the crucifixion.
-The only contemporary of any such historical-Jesus who actually left us with any written records was Paul, who put a lot of effort into establishing fledgling churches based on a character called Jesus, but only after he had stopped persecuting the followers of a character called Jesus.
+The four historical references cited above, all appeared many decades after the crucifixion of Jesus c 30 AD.
+The only contemporary of any such historical-Jesus who actually left us with any written records, was the Apostle Paul, who put a lot of effort into establishing fledgling Christian communities based on a character called Jesus, but only after he had stopped persecuting the followers of a character called Jesus.
 This would suggest that a Jesus character must have existed around that time.
 We also know that the Jews ultimately rejected a character called Jesus on the grounds he was not, as some claimed, their long-awaited saviour Messiah.
 And if this isn’t enough supporting evidence, even Islam recognises Jesus as a major Prophet, although I suspect, that was only because Christianity was already well established throughout the Rome Empire, when Islam first came into being early in the 7th century AD.

 After looking at the details of these historical records, I concluded that, on balance, there probably was a historical-Jesus who lived around the time of interest.
 I concluded that he was probably just as Josephus recorded in his Antiquities of the Jews viz. a charismatic mortal Jew [the historical-Jesus] with very radical views, who was eventually crucified by the Romans.
-The very fact that there are a few flimsy records of this “historical nobody”, testifies to the extent of his popularity.
+The very fact there are a few flimsy records of someone who, at the time, was effectively a historical nobody, testifies to the extent of this Jesus’ popularity.

-If Jesus was indeed just an ordinary mortal, then it’s pretty obvious he wasn’t resurrected after his crucifixion.
+If Jesus was indeed just an ordinary mortal, just a Jewish preacher from Galilee, then it’s pretty obvious he wasn’t resurrected after his crucifixion.
 However, we have four independent Gospels consistently claiming that Jesus was in fact resurrected in Jerusalem on the 3rd day, and we also have Paul independently validating this Jerusalem resurrection in 1-Corinthians 15:3-9.
 This passage, written by Paul c 54 AD says: